aws/amazon-chime-sdk-android/guides/getting_started.md

 ActivityCompat.requestPermissions(applicationContext, PERMISSIONS, PERMISSION_REQUEST_CODE)
 ```
 You are now ready to integrate with the Amazon Chime SDK for Android.
 Next we will walk you through the key APIs in order to have a basic audio, video and screen share viewing experience.
-You can refer to the [API document](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/) in our GitHub repository for additional details
+You can refer to the [API overview](guides/api_overview.md) or the [API document](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/) for additional details.

 ## Create a meeting session

 To start a meeting, you must complete the following steps to create a meeting session.

 1. Make a POST request to `meetingUrl` to create a meeting and an attendee.
 The `meetingUrl` is the URL of the serverless demo meeting application you deployed (see Prerequisites section).
 Don’t forget to escape the inputs appropriately as shown in the following code.
+Note: use https://xxxxx.xxxxx.xxx.com/Prod/ instead of v2 url

 ```
 val attendeeName = java.net.URLEncoder.encode(attendee, "utf-8");